RekerLab/DeepDelta/README.md

 <br />

 <p align="center">
-Equation 2: With swapped input molecules, predictions should be inversed:
+2. With swapped input molecules, predictions should be inversed:
 </p>